o0101/futzz/README.md

 Given that, I think I should focus on more aggressive pruning, to see if that can push up precision.

 Results are 55% and 70% for precision and recall.

+## Way forward

+What we really want I think is the discriminatory power of the "right" factors, and to weed out the wrong ones.